pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 ### PACTFLOW_API_TOKEN_AUTH_ENABLED

-Whether or not to enable the inbuilt PactFlow API tokens used for bearer authentication.
+Whether or not to enable the inbuilt Pactflow API tokens used for bearer authentication.
 Used to disable API tokens if an external Identify Provider is configured for API authentication.

 **Required:** false<br/>
 **Default:** `true`<br/>